edhowland/filemockery_minitest/README.md

 In the first context, in the before stanza, we allow File to receive :open and return true.
 Now our example will not actually do anything that ever writes to a file, as long as we remain in this context.
 In the second context, we actaully expect to write a file : nostub.
 And it succeeds

+# executing a process and return array of results

+There a useful function in other languages that lets you call a command and captures all output such as stderr, stdout and the exit status in an array.
+Like this:

+`
+  captured = execute('date')
+  sputs captured[0] # => 'Thur May 13, 2015'
+  puts captured[1] # => ''
+  puts captured[2] #=> 0
+`#

+In this example, we call the 'date' command.
+Its stdout is captured in

+The stderr is captured in captured[1] but is empty.
+The exit status from the command is captured[2].

+This is based the Ruby Standard Library: Open3::popen3 class method.
+If the command aborts, the exception is captured and the message is passed in the second array element: captured[1]captured[0]